Glossary

 On occasion, it may not be financially advantageous for a borrower to have a first-charge bridging loan.
 An exemption from this could be where a customer has a particularly good first-charge mortgage that does not require repayment or if additional borrowing is required for a short period of time prior to a quick repayment and return to the original position, etc.

-A second charge A bridging loan will rank in authority behind a 1st charge loan, so for instance, in the unlikely event that a property is repossessed, any proceeds from a subsequent sale will first be allocated towards the 1st charge lender.
+A second charge bridging loan will rank in authority behind a 1st charge loan, so for instance, in the unlikely event that a property is repossessed, any proceeds from a subsequent sale will first be allocated towards the 1st charge lender.
 The second-charge lender will get the next slice of available funds.
 To enable a second-charge bridging loan to be activated, the bridging loan lender will usually need to obtain consent from the first-charge lender.

 Security